loaki/42-rainfall/level1/walkthrough.md

 # level1

 We found an exec level1 so we run it in ghidra. inside we found a function main and run.
 Run has a system call to (/bin/sh) and main assigns a char variable with 76 bytes and inserts this variable into the function gets().

+run starts at address 0x08048444, we want to redirect here after the buffer from gets().

 gets() has an exploit because it reads from stdin and ends with a newline.
 It can be used for a buffer overflow.